How to export your student web page to www2.gvsu.edu/username

 If you are using SeaMonkey in the Windows labs or classrooms

 In Publish set a site name of your choice

 In HTTP add http://www2.gvsu.edu/

 Do not add your username to the above.

 In login information add your username and password.

-FTPing your files from home to your web site (Student or Faculty)
+FTPing your files from home to your web site (Student only)

 FTP stands for File Transfer Protocol.
 FTP type of program that you may download to your computer.
 There are a number of free FTP clients available for download.
 For this example I am going to use FileZilla since it is available in both Mac and Windows.
 (If you are unfamiliar with the concept we STRONGLY recommend using the computer labs at GVSU where you have the desktop icon to My GVSU Website)

 *Prior to starting the FTP, make sure all your web files are in one folder and you are using Pulse Secure